 After 18 years in this role I retired and now live in Southsea, Hants where my wife, Jane, is Headmistress of Portsmouth High School for Girls – a GDST school.
 We have 3 children- two are teachers and one a doctor.
 My interests include golf, jogging, tennis and researching and delivering these presentations on a voluntary basis with any donations received going to my nominated charity “Combat Stress” – the veterans mental health charity.
-These presentations have to date been given to 5,600 people with over 18 bookings already registered up to November 2018.
+These presentations have to date been given to 10,000 people with over 6o engagements completed so far in 2019.

 Sacrifice and Remembrance helps to commemorate the 100th anniversary period of WW1.
 The presentation is not about the rights or wrongs of going to war but the sacrifice made and how that sacrifice of 1.7m is commemorated through the Commonwealth War Graves Commission (CWGC).
 It tells about the scale of sacrifice, the personalities involved in establishing the CWGC, the founding principles of the organisation, stories behind some of the headstones, recent work of the CWGC in particular the building of a new cemetery at Fromelles Pheasant Wood to commemorate the 250 Australian soldiers recently discovered in a mass grave, and how we now remember the fallen in recent conflicts.